anakin87/stefano-fiorucci-website/content/authors/admin/_index.md

 🔍 Formerly at 01S for 5 years, I specialized in information extraction and retrieval from unstructured documents, making valuable information accessible to Italian citizens.

-💙 Currently, I am proud to be a part of deepset, contributing to Haystack, the open-source NLP/LLM Framework.
+💙 Currently, I am proud to be part of deepset, contributing to Haystack, the open-source NLP/LLM Framework.
 I enjoy engaging with a vibrant community of users and contributors.

 In my spare time: